yglcode/cdk-stack-resource-rename/README.md

 ## StackResourceRenamer
-#### A CDK aspect, renames CDK stack name and stack's subordinate resources' custom physical names, so that a CDK stack can be used to create multiple stacks in same AWS environment without confliction.
+#### A CDK aspect, StackResourceRenamer renames CDK stack name and stack's subordinate resources' custom physical names, so that a CDK stack can be used to create multiple stacks in same AWS environment without confliction.

 ### Sample